How EU GEA licences authorise the export of specified controlled dual-use goods to certain countries outside the EU.

 What is the difference between an OGL and a EU GEA?

 OGLs and EU GEAs are both licences which permit the export of certain specified goods to certain specified destinations as listed within the licence documents.

 EU GEAs are the European equivalent of OGELs and are published by the European Union in the form of Council Regulation (EU) No. 1232/2011, which amends Council Regulation (EC) No 428/2009 (the EU Dual-Use Regulation).

 EU GEAs are specifically drafted to provide licensing coverage for certain precise Dual-Use Items and to certain precise non-EU destinations.

-OGLs are issued directly by the UK’s regulatory authority, the Export Control Organisation.
+OGLs are issued directly by the UK’s regulatory authority, the Export Control Joint Unit.

 Both OGLs and EU GEAs provide licensing coverage for controlled goods that are less restricted in nature (ie being exported to non sensitive destinations).
 Using an OGL (or EU GEA) could potentially save you time and money.
 However use of either licence involves adhering to all the specified terms and conditions and being subject to ECO Compliance Audits.

 I am already an existing licence holder for the Community General Export Authorisation (CGEA).
 I note that this has been re-named as ‘Union General Export Authorisation’.
 Does this and the other amendments to the licence mean that I need to re-register to use this licence?